-Individuals found guilty of driving under the influence of alcohol and other drugs could enroll in an alternative diversion program under a bill heard Feb.
+Individuals awaiting trial for driving under the influence of alcohol and other drugs could enroll in an alternative diversion program under a bill heard Feb.
 17 by the Judiciary Committee.

 LB271, sponsored by Lincoln Sen. Adam Morfeld, would authorize county-level 24/7 sobriety programs created by the sheriff or a designated entity.